 Today we call this mystery the ‘hard problem’ of consciousness.
 It’s the question of how a subjective dimension of experience could arise from the objective processes of brains.
 There seems to be a vast difference between even the faintest glimmer of consciousness and no consciousness at all.
-David Chalmers, the philosopher that coined the term the ‘hard problem of consciousness’, offers a radical solution.
+The philosopher David Chalmers, who coined the term the ‘hard problem of consciousness’, has offered a radical solution to this mystery.
 For Chalmers, consciousness is real – really real.
 What is vitally missing from our understanding of the brain, he offers, may also be missing from our basic description of the world.
 For Chalmers, understanding the inner nature of consciousness, which seems mysteriously irreducible to physical processes, may necessitate an expansion at the very heart of our scientific ontology.
-He thinks consciousness or awareness may be fundamental to the physical world in a similar way that mass and charge are thought to be.
+Consciousness or awareness, he suggests, may be fundamental to the physical world in a similar way that mass and charge are now thought to be.

 I first became aware of this groundswell in contemporary thought as a psychology student.
-I was captivated by the feats of modern neuroscience, but I remained preoccupied by the mystery of consciousness, reading widely in the philosophy of mind.
+I was captivated by the feats of modern neuroscience, but I remained preoccupied by the philosophical mystery of consciousness.
 Deeper views of consciousness seemed, at least to me, not in conflict with the findings of modern psychology, and yet the standard thinking in the life sciences - that consciousness is essentially an illusion, seemed highly questionable to me.
 After all, if consciousness really is an illusion, how can it do anything?
 What function could it serve?
-Why should evolution go to all the trouble of developing this deep and complex inner landscape of experience if it serves no purpose or role – an ‘epiphenomena’ – simply ‘along for the ride’?
+Why should evolution go to all the trouble of developing this deep and rich inner landscape of experience if it serves no purpose or role – an ‘epiphenomena’ – simply ‘along for the ride’?
 Consciousness, as many philosophers have argued, cannot be an illusion.
-Indeed, as the philosopher René Descartes famously pointed out over three centuries ago, the existence of consciousness is the one thing we cannot doubt about the universe.
+Indeed, as the philosopher René Descartes famously pointed out over three centuries ago, the one thing we cannot possibly doubt the existence of is consciousness.

 Increasing numbers of scientists now defend deeper views of consciousness.
-One of them is neuroscientist Christof Koch, the world’s foremost expert in the scientific study of the neural correlates of consciousness.
+One of them is neuroscientist Christof Koch, who is the world’s foremost expert in the scientific study of the neural correlates of consciousness.
 Koch spent 15 years working alongside the Nobel Prize winning biologist Francis Crick, searching for the basis of consciousness in the brain.
 After Crick’s passing in 2004, Koch diligently continued the search they began together.
 In the last few years, however, his views have changed dramatically.
 In light of new theories and evidence Koch no longer believes that brains create consciousness, nor is it limited to biology.
 Consciousness, he now argues, is a fundamental quality of information.
 “The entire cosmos is suffused with sentience” he writes, “We are surrounded and immersed in consciousness; it is in the air we breathe, the soil we tread on, the bacteria that colonize our intestines, and the brain that enables us to think.”

-The call to reconsider the subjective as an intrinsic aspect of reality is also arriving from several other scientific fields.
-In considering fundamental questions of cosmology, such as why the universe is so precisely suited for the evolution of complex life, to how reality self-generates its own existence, to the mysteriously observer-dependent character of the universe revealed by modern physics, many respected scientists now call for us to recognize an essentially inner and perspectival aspect to reality.
+The call to reconsider the subjective dimension of mind as an intrinsic aspect of reality is also arriving from several other scientific fields.
+In considering fundamental questions of cosmology, such as why the universe is so precisely suited for the evolution of complex life, to how reality self-generates its own existence, to the mysteriously observer-dependent character of the universe revealed by modern physics, many respected scientists now call for us to acknowledge the existence of an essentially inner and perspectival aspect to reality.
 The physicists John Wheeler, Paul Davies, Freeman Dyson and Henry Stapp have argued that the rise of complex observers like us may have been woven into the cosmic code from the beginning - that life and mind play an active and participatory role in reality.
-There appears to be a modest, though growing shift occurring in academia – a growing openness toward deeper views of consciousness.
+There now appears to be a modest, though growing shift occurring in academia – a growing openness toward deeper views of consciousness.
 In my book, Origins of Consciousness, I refer to this as the ‘intrinsic consciousness movement’.
-This flowering of intrinsic perspectives is found in the writings of leading minds in many fields of science, from psychology and neuroscience, to physics and cosmology.
+The flowering of such perspectives is found in the writings of leading minds in many fields of science, from psychology and neuroscience, to physics and cosmology.
 Among their disparate though often complimentary views can be found a common, provocative yet compelling conviction: that the search to understand the nature of consciousness will ultimately lead us to a new view of reality.